-Presents basic accounting principles and procedures to provide familiarity with financial records and accounting terminology used in business today.
+Covers basic accounting principles and procedures to provide familiarity with financial records and current accounting terminology.
 Includes training in processing techniques for handling information: special journals, controlling accounts and worksheets used in preparation of account statements, purchases, sales and end-of-the-period procedures.
-For W or Sp
+F or W or Sp